aeud/luxola-data-test/README.md

 ### Sublimate a dataset

 **Download the [following dataset](https://github.com/aeud/luxola-data-test/blob/master/dataset/150123-dataset.csv), choose one or many indicator(s) to study, and propose a suitable visualization.**

+You can use all the technologies you want (databases, programming languages, Tableau, Excel, ...).
+Your work must be commented.
+You can fork the repo and work directly on it if you prefer.